Aaron Rodgers Player Prop Bets for NFL Week 6 | Green Bay vs. Chicago 10/17/2021

 Aaron Rodgers Player Prop Bets for NFL Week 6 - Green Bay vs. Chicago

-Ahead of placing any prop bet wagers on Aaron Rodgers for Sunday's game, which starts at 1:00 PM ET on FOX, here are some insights and stats to consider to make the best bets.
-Rodgers' Green Bay Packers (4-1) and the Chicago Bears (3-2) play in a Week 6 matchup between NFC North opponents at Soldier Field.
+Before Aaron Rodgers hits the field for Sunday's game, which starts at 1:00 PM ET on FOX, here are some key facts and figures you should know ahead of placing a bet on his player prop betting options.
+Rodgers and the Green Bay Packers (4-1) ready for an NFC North matchup in Week 6 with the Chicago Bears (3-2) at Soldier Field in Chicago, Illinois.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.